-NAM serves as sub-adviser to several affiliated registered open and closed-end Funds, including a family of Funds branded as "Nuveen Funds" for which NFA LLC serves as adviser.
+NAM serves as sub-adviser to several affiliated U.S. registered open and closed-end Funds, including a family of Funds branded as "Nuveen Funds" for which NFAL serves as adviser.
 NAM also serves as sub-adviser to other affiliated Funds, including a series of products offered through one or more bank collective trusts under the Nuveen brand, and an investment company with variable capital incorporated with limited liability in Ireland and established as an umbrella fund with segregated liability between funds pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities ("UCITS")) Regulations, 2011, under the Nuveen brand.
-NAM may also provide investment services (e.g., as adviser, sub-adviser or portfolio consultant) to other Funds, including Funds with the "Nuveen" or "Nuveen Asset Management" brand.
+NAM also provides investment services (e.g., as adviser, sub-adviser or portfolio consultant) to other Funds, including Funds with the "Nuveen" or "Nuveen Asset Management" brand.
 NAM serves as managing member, adviser or sub-adviser to one or more private funds or other pooled investment vehicles.
+NAM, as successor to Symphony, serves as collateral manager to certain CLOs, including CLOs with the "Symphony" or "Nuveen" brand.